 The main reason is that this is a costly and often complex activity.
 Not one company wants the downtime for migration nor do they want to risk improper migration that will result in hefty losses.
 Fortunately for such companies, this entire migration can be successfully outsourced.

 As a matter of fact, you can find reliable companies that will ensure proper cloud enablement.
 That way, you can ensure a smooth and seamless transition to the cloud with no repercussions.
-Sooner or later, every business will have to consider a digital transformation because the traditional ways of operating are slowly becoming too costly and obsolete.
+Sooner or later, every business will have to consider an enterprise digital transformation because the traditional ways of operating are slowly becoming too costly and obsolete.

 Effective creation of in-house solutions

 Many tech businesses today create custom software solutions and in-house apps they use or sell to clients.
 Cloud computing can once again offer assistance and benefits in such matters.
 As mentioned, the cloud offers a variety of services and you can use only the ones you need.

 A good example of such services is PaaS (Platform as a Service).
 Businesses can leverage cloud computing so that they can get their hands on a reliable platform they can use to develop in-house solutions more effectively.
 Moreover, you can also opt for reliable DevOps services to ensure seamless integration and software delivery.

 The platform itself is managed by service providers while your business manages the apps that are developed through it.
 This service is popular among developers and they prefer to have a stable platform they can work on without having to manage it themselves.